logo

 Department of Computer Science

-The Bachelor of Science in Computer Science at Grove City College is accredited by the Computing Accreditation Commission of ABET.
+The Bachelor of Science in Computer Science program at Grove City College is accredited by the Computing Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Computer Science.
 The program provides students with state-of-the-art facilities, a modern curriculum, the latest computing technologies, exciting research opportunities, and a strong Christian college liberal arts education.
 Graduates of the program attend top-ranked graduate programs; innovate, design, and build systems at high-tech companies; and work in support of Christian missions.

 Program Educational Objectives

-• Graduates will be active in the computer science profession, or alternative field, based on their professional interests.
-Graduates will be successful because of their strong technical, communication, and team skills.
+1. Graduates active in the computer science profession will be successful because of strong technical skills, including problem-solving and programming.

 Student Outcomes